becca0anne0robinson/vapor_visualization/README.md

 In this repository, you'll find:

-1. A mesh file: This defines the Bifrost simulation mesh, and is needed to gather Bifrost output and write netCDF files
+1. VAPOR_Visualization.ipynb: This Jupyter Notebook demonstrates how to pull variables from a Bifrost simulation, how to calculate a few secondary variables, and how to write that information into a netCDF file that is CF-compliant and readable in Vapor

-2. A Jupyter notebook: This demonstrates how to pull variables from Bifrost, how to calculate a few secondary variables, and how to write that information into a netCDF file that is CF-compliant and readable in Vapor
+2. nco.md: This is a how-to on post-processing netCDF files after they're written

-3. A file called "nco": This details how to post-process netCDF files so that they're readable and in the correct geometry.
+3. automate_example.ipynb: This Jupyter Notebook demonstrates how to write a tailored automation script using pyautogui, which is super helpful when your Vapor commands get super repetitive.
+Then, the script uses imagio and moviepy to create an animation (both gif & mp4) out of the snapshots taken in Vapor